dstroot/go-graphql/readme.md

 ![alt text](GraphiQL.png "GraphiQL")

+### References

 [GraphQL](http://graphql.org/): GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.

+[graphql-go](https://github.com/graphql-go/graphql): A work-in-progress implementation of GraphQL in Go.

 [GraphiQL](https://github.com/graphql/graphiql): A graphical interactive in-browser GraphQL IDE